 Inventory Capacity and Corporate Bond Offerings

-Keywords: U.S. corporate bond market, underwriter, inventory, initial allocation, underpricing, trading of newly issued bonds, underwriter-investor relationships
+Keywords: U.S. corporate bond market, underwriter, initial allocation, trading and pricing in aftermarket, underwriter-investor relationships, cost of bond financing

 JEL Classification: G12, G32